Ireland beat Oman to reach T20 World Cup

 |Scorecard

-Ireland have beaten beat Oman by 56 runs in their World Cup Qualifier semi-final to qualify for the T20 World Cup in Australia later this year.
+Ireland beat hosts Oman by 56 runs in the T20 World Cup Qualifier semi-final to qualify for the tournament proper in Australia later this year.

 Ireland recovered from losing openers Paul Stirling and Andrew Balbirnie in the third over to post a score of 165-7, Gareth Delany top-scoring with 47.

-Oman struggled to keep their run rate up as they were all out for 109 with nine balls remaining in reply.
+In reply, Oman struggled to keep their run rate up as they were all out for 109 with nine balls remaining.

-Shoaib Khan scored 30, while Simi Singh took 3-20 for Ireland.
+Shoaib Khan scored 30 for the hosts, while Simi Singh took 3-20 for Ireland.

+The United Arab Emirates also booked their ticket to Australia by beating Nepal by 68 runs in the other semi-final.
+Having assured qualification, Ireland and the UAE will meet in the Qualifier final on Thursday.

+The Irish will be making their seventh straight appearance in the T20 World Cup, having only missed the inaugural edition in 2007.